 In D.17-03-026, the CPUC committed to continued funding for CAEATFA to administer the CHEEF Programs through the life of the pilots, and Resolution E-4900 established metrics for evaluating the Programs.
 In 2020, the Commission issued Resolution E-5072 transitioning the Residential Energy Efficiency Loan Assistance Program (now known as GoGreen Home Energy Financing) from a "pilot" to a "Program" and further clarifying the goals and metrics under which the CHEEF Programs would be evaluated.
 D.21-08-006 authorized up to \$75.2 million in incremental funding for the CHEEF Programs to support their administration through June 30, 2027, authorized CAEATFA to incorporate non-IOU ratepayer funds to support program expansion into non-IOU customer territories and imposed new reporting requirements.
+D.23-08-026 authorized the CHEEF Programs to offer financing for comprehensive energy measures such as EV charging infrastructure and rooftop solar in combination with battery storage.
+Staff hopes to launch financing for these measures in mid-2024.

-This report is prepared in alignment with D.13-09-044 and D.21-08-006, which directs CAEATFA, in conjunction with the IOUs (Pacific Gas & Electric [PG&E], Southern California Edison [SCE], San Diego Gas & Electric [SDG&E] and SoCalGas [SCG]), to issue quarterly reports on the progress of the CHEEF Programs.
+This report is prepared in alignment with D.13-09-044 and D.21-08-006, which directs CAEATFA, in conjunction with the IOUs (Pacific Gas & Electric [PG&E], Southern California Edison [SCE], San Diego Gas & Electric [SDG&E] and Southern California Gas [SCG]), to issue quarterly reports on the progress of the CHEEF Programs.
 These reports contain quarter highlights and other items to keep interested parties informed as to the Programs' challenges and successes.